-Payment should be made to a mortgagee where the mortgagee cap is met (See Section 9.d of this Manual).
+Payment should be made to a mortgagee where the mortgagee cap is met (See Section 10.d).

 The NHCover threshold applies across the entire NHCover claim (both the residential land and the residential building claims).
-Accordingly, where different people are dealing with the two claims, they must liaise with each other about this before paying the building claim entitlement.
+Accordingly, where different people are dealing with the two claims, they must liaise with each other about this before paying the land claim entitlement.

-An example of a paragraph setting out payment to a mortgagee is set out under Item 8 above.
+An example of a paragraph setting out payment to a mortgagee is set out under Item 11 above.

-If the insured person is two or more persons, or two or more persons are lawfully entitled to payment
+If the insured person is two or more persons, or two or more persons are lawfully entitled to payment.